benjtinsley/pan-out/docs/teams.md

 1. **Be Terminal in Your Thinking**: Focus on the success of the project and orient your decisions around that.
 Don't get caught in [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) debates.
 1. **Be flexible**: Try a bunch of different things.
 The CSPB program is great at showing you a granular look at topics in CS, but most of the day-in-day-out of the job you get from your degree won't look like this.
 Find the things you love doing _with_ a background in CS.
 1. **Solve the problems when needed**: Have an idea of where the bridges are, but don't plan on crossing them until it's time.
+1. **Leadership ebbs and flows**: At some times or for some topics, one person can take the lead.
+At other times or other topics, someone else may take lead.
+Work well with each other's strengths.
 1. **Be compassionate**: Progress will stall, so have patience & understanding for your teammates who haven't made any.
 Remember, Pan Out is just one more thing on top of all of our already busy lives.
 1. **A.B.C. = Always Be C... showing up!**: Show up to the meetings, even if you haven't made progress in places you said you would.
 See the above point.
 They will understand.
 1. **Learn to like each other**: Get to know your teammates.
 Plan a meetup if possible, or stay 15 minutes past the weekly meetings just to chat and goof off.
-1. **Pivot!**: The pitch was perhaps too optimistic about the capabilities, or maybe there is a budget and fundraising needed to happen to reach a milestone.
+1. **Pivot!**: The pitch was perhaps too optimistic about the capabilities, or maybe there is a budget and fundraising needed to reach a milestone.
 Whatever the case may be, be willing to change courses if it looks like you are heading toward a dead end.
-If anything pivoting will prove to be a great story to tell in interviews.
+If anything, pivoting will prove to be a great story to tell in interviews.